deep-bi/exact-distinct-count-aggregator/README.md

-Druid exact distinct count aggregator:
+# Druid exact distinct count aggregator

 Provides a more reliable and efficient way to count the number of unique values in a column than existent approximate aggregators.